themysticsavages/cloudbot-discord/setup.md

   Then run `replace.py`, and paste the token into the input.
 This Python file replaces the text `token` at the bottom of `bot.js` with your token.
 You need Python to run replace.py, but you probably have it anyway.
 If you don't have Python, you can manually insert the token into the bot file.

-  Finally, run it with Node `node bot`.
+  Finally, run it with `node bot` in some terminal or PowerShell window.
 You will see the text:

   ```
   CloudBot is connected